Valley Hills Mall

 Valley Hills Mall is a two-story regional shopping mall located in Hickory, North Carolina.
 It is currently managed by JLL.
 It is anchored by Belk, Dillard's, and J. C. Penney.

 History

-The mall opened in 1978 as the second mall in Hickory, the first being Catawba Mall (now Catawba Furniture Mall).
+The mall opened August 16, 1978, as the second mall in Hickory, the first being Catawba Mall (was Catawba Furniture Mall.
+Now a U-Haul storage and rental store).
 Its two anchors at the time were Belk and Sears.
 A 1988 expansion relocated J. C. Penney from Catawba Mall to Valley Hills Mall.
 A food court was located near Sears on the lower level.
 The mall was renovated in 1999 adding a fourth anchor, Dillard's, and a new, larger food court on the upper level.
-In May 2015 it was announced that a portion of the upper level of the mall would be reworked to allow for the opening of a new 20,000 square foot H&M store.
+In May 2015, it was announced that a portion of the upper level of the mall would be reworked to allow for the opening of a new 20,000 square foot H&M store.
 On February 8, 2020, it was announced that Sears would be closing in April 2020.